 Costa Rica was already gaining attention and focus worldwide because more than 20 Fortune 100 companies like Intel, IBM, and HP had set up a development center in the country.
 But now, with even more focus paid to R&D efforts in the tech space, San Jose is being heralded as the Silicon Valley of Costa Rica.
 With huge and continually growing technological parks such as the American Free Zone and Global Park hosting hundreds of software development companies and renowned corporates from the health technology sector flocking in to develop groundbreaking medical devices.

 In these tech parks, which are also often free trade zones, the software development companies enjoy certain tax benefits, which further encourage active growth and a keen interest in the IT outsourcing field.

 The infrastructural growth of the Costa Rican IT sector does not stop there.
-The government put a lot of effort into creating a Tech City, expected to be completed in 2021.
-A Teach City will house many more tech companies, including outsourcing companies and corporates involved in R&D. It is not difficult to understand why Costa Rica is a fantastic outsourcing partner for US companies.
+The government put a lot of effort into creating a Tech City, which is expected to be completed in 2023.
+A Teach City will house many more tech companies, including outsourcing companies and corporates involved in R&D. However, as of the beginning of 2023, Tech City hasn’t been launched yet.

 Close time zones between Costa Rica and the US